soheeparklee/soheeparklee.github.io/_posts/2026-01-12-DAW-system-3-9-partition-system.md

 - `128 P`: you can have up to 128 bootable OS
 - `127 P + U`: you can have up to 128 bootable OS and Unallocated partition

-- In GPT, there is no umbrealla ❌
+- In GPT, there is no umbrella ❌
 - there is no extended partition ❌
 - there is no logical partition ❌
 - as you do not need more partitions.
 You already have 128 partitions!